paulbaron/ShaderEditor/Log book/LOG BOOK.md

 - Render pass manager -> keep the render pass graph node with all the render pass data
 - The data manager -> handle a collection of data structure, organized as a tree

-####Thought
+#### Thought
 Organization of the model view:
-- Model Data -> contains slots to update its attribute and the widget to display (recreated each time) with access to the UI
+- Model Data -> contains slots to update its attribute and the widget to display with access to the UI
 - View Data -> contains the UI created with the designer

+#### Done today
+I have started the implementation of the data structure editor and manager and I have merged the texture editor in it.

+#### Goals for tomorrow
+- Finish the data editor so that we can add and remove data structure
+- The user must be able to reorganize the data tree
+- Add a simple cube with vertex/color to load in the vertex buffer data